markpnoi26/data_structures/README.md

 # data_structures
-This is my Data structures practice.
+This is my Data structures collections.